NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/og/README.txt

 DEVELOPERS & SITE BUILDERS
 ----------------------------------------------
+- Views integration: There are some default views that ship with the module.
+  Follow those views configuration in terms of best practice (e.g. adding a relationship to the group-membership entity instead of querying directly the group-audience field).
+- Token integration: Enable the entity-tokens module that ships with Entity API module.
+- Rules integration: Organic groups is shipped with a Rules configuration that allows simple notification.
+You can disable it or clone and change its behaviour.
+- Devel generate integration: Enable devel-generate module to create dummy groups and groups content.
 - You may craft your own URLs which produce useful behavior.
 For example, node/add/group-content?gids_node[]=4 will add a select the group with node ID 4, in the node form.
 The prefixed entity can change to indicate other entity